thejimbirch/catsinmyyard/wp-content/plugins/really-simple-facebook-twitter-share-buttons/readme.txt

 == Upgrade Notice ==

+= 4.1 =
+* Added ReadyGraph as an extension
+* Moved configuration option page to a separate tab

 = 3.3.1 =
 Users having version 3.3 should upgrade due to a bugfix on Performance Mode